Translating the Nutrition Facts Label

 - Check the Serving Size.
 Note the size of one serving and the number of servings in the package.
 (You may be surprised by how small the serving size on your favorite cookies or ice cream can be!)

 - Calories displays the number of calories in one serving.
 Ask yourself how many servings you plan to eat.
-If you eat two servings, multiple the number of calories by two.
+If you eat two servings, multiply the number of calories by two.

 - Limit these “nutrients”: Foods high in total fat, saturated fat, and trans fats, as well as sodium and added sugar, are typically not very healthy.